 Dr Sivapriya (Priya) Mothilal Bhagavathy (Department of Engineering Science)

-Priya is working in partnership with the Smart Energy Innovation team in the Science and Innovation for Climate Change Directorate (Department for Business Energy and Industrial Strategy) to ensure policymakers invest in smart technologies that maximise the security, flexibility, and sustainability of energy systems.
+Priya worked in partnership with the Smart Energy Innovation team in the Science and Innovation for Climate Change Directorate (Department for Business Energy and Industrial Strategy) to ensure policymakers invest in smart technologies that maximise the security, flexibility, and sustainability of energy systems.
 Read about Priya's OPEN Fellowship experience.

 Dr Michelle Cain (Oxford Martin School)

-Michelle, a Science and Policy Research Associate from the Oxford Martin School, is working alongside climate change specialists from the UK Department for Environment, Food and Rural Affairs (Defra) to deliver several resources designed to feed into policy-making.
+Michelle, a Science and Policy Research Associate from the Oxford Martin School, worked alongside climate change specialists from the UK Department for Environment, Food and Rural Affairs (Defra) to deliver several resources designed to feed into policy-making.
 Read about Michelle's OPEN Fellowship experience.

 Dr Jack Matthews (Oxford Museum of Natural History)

 Jack has worked in partnership with two organisations sponsored by the government's Department for Environment, Food and Rural Affairs (Natural England and The National Forest Company) to create a science-led framework for managing and conserving the geological features of Charnwood Forest.
 Read about Jack's OPEN Fellowship experience.